Disability and Development Partners: Work and achievements

 The development and dissemination of prefabricated calliper components and ankle joints for rapid delivery of rehabilitation services was undertaken by DDP with Mobility India, who have subsequently disseminated these prefabricated components widely in India and in other countries where polio has been a problem.
-DDP set up Nepal’s first Drop-in Centre for mental ill health sufferers and their families and offering a safe haven for women who were forced into destitution because of mental illness.
+DDP set up Nepal's first Drop-in Centre for mentally ill people and their families and offering a safe haven for women who were forced into destitution because of mental illness.

 The charity continued to support disabled people's human rights and inclusion campaigns in Mozambique, Angola, Nepal, India and Ethiopia.
 In Nepal, DDP's partner DHRC took their campaign to Supreme Court level in Nepal to ensure that disabled children and young people's right to a free education was protected.

-The NGO is a member of the core group that wrote the World Health Organization’s new improved Community Based Rehabilitation guidelines published in 2011.
+The NGO is a member of the core group that wrote the World Health Organization's new improved Community Based Rehabilitation guidelines published in 2011.
 DDP has also been supporting the development and building capacity of Aurora Deaf Aid Africa, a UK-based Diaspora group of deaf people.

 Livelihood programmes were established targeting thousands of disabled adults and parents and family members of disabled children to reduce poverty among disabled people and their families in India, Mozambique, Angola, Cape Verde and Ethiopia.
 Inclusive education programmes in India and Ethiopia enabled hundreds of disabled and other marginalized children to have a chance in education and to change their lives for the better.

 DDP has conducted research that has led to project work.
 In Mozambique they researched and reported on HIV and AIDS and the extent of disabled people's knowledge about the two and of their inclusion in prevention programmes and services as well as in national policies to do with HIV and AIDS.
 They used the research findings to develop programmes to get more disabled people included in mainstream HIV and AIDS projects, get services, create awareness and ensure their inclusion in national HIV and AIDS policy.
 In 2011 DDP produced a report on deaf children in Burundi, in particular their education and communication needs which led to funds being raised to support one of the only two deaf schools in Burundi and to support pupils who wanted to progress to hearing secondary school.
 There are no secondary schools for the deaf in the country.